ARi2692/create-react-web3-app/README.md

-# Create React App
+# Create React web3 App

-Create React apps with no build configuration.
+Create React web3 apps with no build configuration.

 - [Creating an App](#creating-an-app) – How to create a new app.
-- [User Guide] – How to develop apps bootstrapped with Create React App.

 Create React App works on macOS, Windows, and Linux.<br>
 If something doesn’t work, please [file an issue](https://github.com/ARi2692/create-react-web3-app/issues).<br>